defms/defms/issues.rst

   * all mails from legacy email system not mentioned above
   * everything else.

-- [?] defms would understand a metadata flag
+- [?] defms would understand a 'backward compatibility metadata' to actively prevent encryption. (otherwise all email from legacy will be encrypted by the gateway)

 - [?]